Do you want to send emails from your Python application?

 Send a Plain Text Email

 After you’ve gotten the SMTP credentials, you’re ready to start sending emails in your Python app.
-To do so, create a new Python script or open an existing file in your project.
+To do so, create a new Python file or open an existing file in your project.

 The first step is to import the smtplib